ashur/ashur.cab-v1/src/articles/drafts/hello-world.md

 The entire site can be built using `build:dev` or `build:dist`, depending on need.

+When building for `dist`, the `cleanup:all` task is run automatically to ensure that the contents of `dist/` are pristine.

 ### Articles

 Articles can be built independently using the `articles:build` task.